Hossain-Masud/Project-1/README.md

 # This is my first Project-1 for my course by Code Institute,Ireland.

-# I have used Visual Studio code Editors with Git and publishesd in Github.
+# I have used Visual Studio code Editors and Git and Github to published

-# I have Hostinger server to Deploy my site and using Titan e-mail service for my business.
+# I have Hostinger server to Deploy my site and using Titan e-mail service for my business.I Will develop slowly this project with better content and more dynamic and functional way to work.

 # krishinetwork.asia is already in live from last year but i am doing it myself again.